dleestudy17-crypto/SQL_Project_Data_Job_Analysis/README.md

 ## 🎯 Key Takeaway

-### 1️⃣ "Junior" Titles Pay Significantly More Than "Entry-Level"

-Junior Data Analyst roles average $100K+, while Entry-Level roles average $53K–$68K.
-The title alone can represent a $30K–$40K salary difference — worth targeting when job searching.
+1. Junior Titles Pay Much Greater Than Entry-Level Titles.
+Junior Data Analyst roles average $100K+ and entry-level roles average $53K–$68K.
+Just the title alone can equal over $30K–$40K in salary difference.

-### 2️⃣ More Skills = Higher Pay

-Top-paying junior roles consistently require a broader technical stack — Python, SQL, and Tableau plus tools like Docker, Kubernetes, and TensorFlow.
-Building beyond the basics directly translates to higher compensation.
+2. More Skills = Higher Pay.
+High-paying junior roles always call for a wider technical stack — Python, SQL, Tableau, plus things like Docker, Kubernetes, and TensorFlow.
+Going above and beyond makes for even better pay.

-### 3️⃣ "Data Entry Analyst" Is Not a Data Analytics Role

-At ~$52K with only Excel, PowerPoint, and Word required, this is a clerical position.Students should be careful not to apply to these when targeting analytics roles.
+3. “Data Entry Analyst” is Not a role in Data Analytics.
+At ~$52K requiring only Excel, PowerPoint, and Word this is a clerical position.
+Students should be aware of the difference when applying to these when targeting analytics roles.

-### 4️⃣ "Entry Level Data Analyst" Has the Most Openings

-With 66–140 postings, this is the most accessible title for new graduates.
-It offers the highest volume of opportunities to land your first analytics job.
+4. Most Openings are for “Entry-Level Data Analyst.”
+This is new graduate’s easiest title finding 66–140 postings.
+And it features the most opportunities to get your early analytics job.

-### 5️⃣ The Salary Floor Is Lower Than Most Expect

-Some entry-level roles start as low as $35,000–$42,500.
-Always check the min/max range — not just the average — when evaluating offers.
+5. The Salary Floor Is Lower Than Most Expect.
+Certain entry-level jobs start as low as $35,000–$42,500.
+Always examine the min/max range -- not simply the average -- when considering offers.

 ## 4. Optimal Skills for Entry-Level & Intern Data Roles (U.S., 2023–2025)

-Now that we have a comprehensive understanding of salary ranges across different role levels and required skills both globally and domestically, this query answers one final question for students: **which skills should I learn first to maximize my chances of getting hired and getting paid well in entry-level and intern data roles?**

-To answer this, the query combines four key metrics per skill:
+Now that we have more insight into salary ranges by job skill sets and a global/domestic need for different skill levels among them, this question addresses one last question for students: which skills should I learn first to maximize my chances of getting hired and getting paid well in entry-level and intern data roles?
+To help with this, the question brings those four key measurements together per skill:

 - Entry-level demand
 - Total market demand